-Ousted Malaysian government accused of covering up state fund scandal
+Ousted Malaysian government accused of covering up scandal at state fund

 These complaints alleged that more than $4.5 billion was diverted from 1MDB and laundered through a web of shell companies and bank accounts located in the United States and elsewhere.

-Writing by John Chalmers; Editing by Simon Cameron-Moore
+Writing by John Chalmers; Editing by Simon Cameron-Moore and Clarence Fernandez